rauljim/pymdht/README.rst

 The API is located in core/pymdht.py.
 This is the only module necessary to use the package.

-Users should ONLY use the methods provided in core/pymdht.py.

-Users can additionally use the Id and Node classes as they wish.
-These classes aqre located in core/identifier.py and core/node.py
+Users should only use the methods provided in core/pymdht.py.
+Users can additionally use the Id and Node classes as needed.
+These classes are located in core/identifier.py and core/node.py

 ipython is useful to try out functionality and/or debug.